tacostrash/CapstoneTwo_EnjoyTheOutdoors/readme.md

 2. The link on the right is the Mountain Information page These pages both have information for the user for what they are searching for.

+## Requirements for the project
+Homepage - Page should highlight our simple organization and contain link to two pages: a National Parks search page and a Mountains Information page!

+National Parks Search Page - The National Parks search page provides a user interface that allows the user to search for the park that is just right for them.
+Data comes fro a file name nationalParks.js provided

+Mountains Information Page - The mountains information page provides a user interface that allows the user to explore the details of 48 different mountains.
+Data will come from a file named mountains.js provided

 ## Demo for the Homepage, Mountain Page and National Park Search Page

 ![This Gif shows the demos for each page](https://github.com/tacostrash/CapstoneTwo_EnjoyTheOutdoors/blob/main/Capstone2.gif?raw=true)